Claims — March 17, 2026

 Clerk-Treasurer

-Ordinance No. 1449 — Parks Superintendent and Crew Worker
+Ordinance No. 1449 — Parks Superintendent and Crew Work

 - Richard Sharpe, President